 The purpose of this step is to determine the best model and design for implementing your program.
 Check out this blog for more tips on finding evidence-based programs.

 The next step is to develop the business model for operating the program.
 During this phase of the feasibility study you will gather important financial information that will help you understand what it will cost to implement the program and potential sources of funding.
 You should create a budget and possibly complete some financial forecasting to show start-up costs and when the program would “break even” or be self-sustaining.
 This step should also assess the operations behind implementing the program, which includes the staffing model, materials and services, training, facility, technology, equipment and other program needs.

-With Jay County, we are completing walk-throughs of three possible locations with an architect and construction group to inform the best location to operate an early childhood center.
-This will inform the potential capacity to serve children, the staffing needs and ultimately budget the break down for start-up costs versus ongoing maintenance costs.
+With Jay County, we completed walk-throughs of three possible locations with an architect and construction group to inform the best location to operate an early childhood center.
+This informed the potential capacity to serve children, the staffing needs and ultimately budget the break down for start-up costs versus ongoing maintenance costs.
 The purpose of this step is to think through all of the components needed to successfully implement the program.